What’s the difference between physical and chemical exfoliants?

 Q: When shouldn’t I exfoliate?

-Skin that has been recently sunburned or waxed should not be exfoliated.
+Skin that has been recently sunburned or has had any facial hair removal treatments should not be exfoliated.
 Never exfoliate over open wounds or cuts.

 If you have a sensitised skin condition, exfoliation may further compromise your skin’s natural protective barrier.
 It is important to follow the advice of your skin therapist when exfoliation is a part of your professional treatment and home care regime.

-If you are experiencing ongoing skin breakouts, contact a SKINICIAN Professional Skin Therapist for advice.
+If you are experiencing ongoing skin breakouts, contact a Professional SKINICIAN Therapist for advice.

 ACNE IN ADULTS